 Typically muscles are present in opposing groups, each one producing an opposite movement.
 For example flexor group of muscles would flex (fold) elbow whereas the extensor group extends (straighten) it.

 Muscles forces are very well coordinated.
 When one group contracts, other relaxes so that energy is utilized most efficiently.

 Peripheral nerves carry the sensation and signals to move.
-They also form part of peripheral nervous system.
+They also form part of the peripheral nervous system.

-All these together produce a well coordinated musculoskeletal system.
+All these together produce a well-coordinated musculoskeletal system.

 Get more stuff on Musculoskeltal Health